 Students can be expelled from TAMOS Education for reason defined in the student discipline policies as detailed in the parent's handbook.
-These include bur are not limited to:
+These include but are not limited to:

-- Repeated acts of disruption or misbehaviour; - Repeatedly, despite warnings, failing to follow the Behaviour guides and policies as defined by TAMOS Education; - Bullying; - Unreasonable behaviour by parents or guardians; - Not keeping up the required academic level; - Repeated absences that cause the student to fall so far behind as to be unable to catch up; - Gross acts of misbehaviour; - Carrying or using illegal items such as drugs, alcohol, guns or knives.
+- Repeated acts of disruption or misbehaviour; - Repeatedly, despite warnings, failing to follow the Behaviour guides and policies as defined by TAMOS Education; - Bullying; - Unreasonable behaviour by parents or guardians; - Not keeping up the required academic level; - Repeated absences that cause the student to fall so far behind as to be unable to catch up; - Gross acts of misbehaviour; - Carrying or using illegal items such as drugs, alcohol, guns or knives; - Extensive destruction to school property; - Not keeping up with academic responsibilities.

-All behaviours problems will be dealt with under TAMOS Education student discipline policy and any decision to expel a student is at the sole discretion of the General Director
+All behaviours problems will be dealt with under TAMOS Education student discipline policy and any decision to expel a student is at the sole discretion of the general director and school directors.